Friday, March 27, 2020

 Sometimes people get up and dance (or pretend to dance, which is easier for me).
 I watched the human people dancing and pretended to dance the way they did.

-Tuesday was a special holiday in Ireland.
+Ireland has a special holiday we also have at home.
 It was St. Patrick's Day.
 That's when people in Ireland celebrate (SELL-uh-brate) the man who brought the Christian religion to Ireland.
 That means they do special things to remember him, like have a party or a parade.
 There are people of all religions in Ireland, but a lot of them are Christian.
 St. Patrick's Day is celebrated every year on March 17.
-Everyone was dressed in green.
-I wore green almost every day.
+Everyone wears green.
+I wore green almost every day anyway.
 I knew I would need green clothes in Ireland!
+People keep telling me I look Irish.

 Much of Ireland is very green.
 I think green is their favorite color.
 It is an island, so it is surrounded by ocean.
 Sometimes the ocean is green, but often it is blue.